-1. LECOM offers a confidential mental health assistance program through "Student Protection Plus," which can be reached 24 hours a day/(7) seven days a week online at https://www.studentprotectionplus.com/, or by phone at 888-777-9980
+1. LECOM offers a confidential mental health assistance program through "Student Protection Plus," which can be reached 24 hours a day/(7) seven days a week online at

 2. All students have access to assistance 24/7 through LECOM's emergency protocols.
 To facilitate access to emergency resources, each campus has identified responders for immediate intervention who are available 24/7 by cell phone.
 Students can contact Police/Security on any campus 24/7 for assistance and facilitation of connection to the appropriate responder.